Philosophy Curriculum

 Reason is our tool of survival, the process by which we identify and integrate perceptual material and relate it to the rest of our knowledge.
 Naturally, we need to check and recheck our perceptions and assumptions.
 For example, as we see what looks like a body of water in the distance while driving in the desert, further investigation shows us that the “water” is really a mirage.
 Repeated experiences of this sort lead us to establishing various heuristics; we economize our reasoning process when appropriate.

-Nevertheless, we need to check our premises and assumptions when we encounter inconsistent evidence or a credible counter-argument, or when our intuition tells that it might be wise to do so.
+Nevertheless, we need to check our premises and question our assumptions when we encounter inconsistent evidence or a credible counter-argument, or even when our intuition tells us that it might be wise to do so.
 Our relationship to reality via our reasoning process is fundamental to our lives, so reason is one of our highest values.
+We can use it to notice magical thinking in ourselves and others, which is distinguished from imagination, our capacity to envision new things and events that may or may not accord strictly with the facts of reality (though they might be greatly useful in wondrous works of fiction).

 rights